Uninett/Howitz/docs/source/install-on-debian.rst

 for a certificate or get a free one from `letsencrypt
 <https://letsencrypt.org/>`_.

-How to get and install a third-party cerificate will not be described in this howto.
+How to get and install a third-party certificate will not be described in this howto.

 Create a certificate with Certbot